Sharp focus is essential to a good photo, especially if you want it to be bigger than a thumbnail image on social media.

 - If you’re photographing a bride with a group of people, always focus on the bride!
 Unless of course, from a composition point of view, your intention is for her to be out of focus.
 If that is the case, ensure that she is out of focus enough for it to look intentional.

-- Also, as mentioned earlier, remember to ensure that she is not looking at the camera.
+- As mentioned earlier, remember, if she is out of focus, to ensure that she is not looking at the camera.

 That’s it!
 You’re all set to photograph any number of people, confident that you’re focusing in the right place.